Ick! That Small Insect Could Be A Tick

 How can you avoid ticks and all their nasty complications?

-Treating your Lake County property is one means to keep people and pets safe.
-Another is creating open paths between lawn and wooded areas using wood chips or gravel.
+Treating your Lake County property is one option to keep people and pets safe.
+Another is creating distinct paths between lawn and wooded areas using wood chips or gravel.
 Clearing away tall grass helps.

 If you're outdoors, long-sleeved shirts and long pants can protect against ticks.
 Tucking pants into socks or boots creates a tight barrier.
 Wearing light-colored clothing makes ticks easier to spot.

-Tick repellents are sold in Lake County, and they're strong stuff.
+Tick repellents are on the market in Lake County, and they're strong stuff.
 Twenty percent DEET formula is recommended.

 Removing a Tick from Your Skin